 - English

-Martina Navratilova's 2023 biography
+Martina Navratilova's 2024 biography

-About Martina Navratilova
+Meet Martina Navratilova

 Career

 Martina is the only tennis player to have spent more than 200 weeks as world number one in both singles and doubles.
-She holds the record of nine Wimbledon singles titles, half of her 18 Grand Slam singles titles.
+She holds the record of nine Wimbledon singles titles, comprising half of her 18 Grand Slam singles titles.

-In women’s doubles she won 31 Grand Slam titles complemented by 10 mixed doubles titles.
-Martina completed is one of only three women to win singles, doubles and mixed doubles titles at each of the four Grand Slams Wimbledon, the US Open, the Australian Open and the French Open.
-Her last Grand Slam victory was in the 2006 US Open mixed doubles a month shy of her 50th birthday.
+Martina is one of only three women to win singles, doubles and mixed doubles titles at each of the four Grand Slams, being the Australian Open, the French Open, Wimbledon and the US Open.
+Her last Grand Slam victory was in the 2006 US Open mixed doubles, a month shy of her 50th birthday.

 In her 33-year professional tennis career Martina won 354 titles, 167 of them in singles.

-Martina has made a number of television appearances including I’m a Celebrity … Get Me Out of Here!, Dancing with the Stars, the Netflix series The Politician, Will and Grace and in a 1983 episode of Hart to Hart.
+Martina has also made a number of television appearances including I’m a Celebrity … Get Me Out of Here!, Dancing with the Stars, the Netflix series The Politician, Will and Grace and in a 1983 episode of Hart to Hart.

 Books

-As well autobiography ‘Martina Navratilova: Being Myself’, Marina has written ‘Tennis My Way’, an instruction guide in tennis for women and “Shape Your Self: My 6-Step Diet and Fitness Plan to Achieve the Best Shape of Your Life’.
+As well as her autobiography Martina Navratilova: Being Myself, Martina has written Tennis My Way, an instruction guide in tennis for women and Shape Your Self: My 6-Step Diet and Fitness Plan to Achieve the Best Shape of Your Life.

-She has written about the mental health of gay American teenagers in ‘Crisis: 40 Stories Revealing the Personal, Social and Religious Pain and Trauma of Growing up Gay in America.’
+She has written about the mental health of gay American teenagers in Crisis: 40 Stories Revealing the Personal, Social and Religious Pain and Trauma of Growing up Gay in America.

-Martina has also written three mystery thrillers featuring fictional former tennis champion Jordan Myles, ‘The Total Zone’, “Killer Instinct’ and ‘Breaking Point’.
+Martina has also written three mystery thrillers featuring fictional former tennis champion Jordan Myles, The Total Zone, Killer Instinct and Breaking Point.

 Awards

-For her campaigning activism Martina was the recipient of the national Equality Award from the Human Rights Campaign, the largest LGBTQ advocacy group in the United States.
+For her campaigning activism, Martina was the recipient of the national Equality Award from the Human Rights Campaign, the largest LGBTQ+ advocacy group in the United States.

 In 2003 she was presented with the BBC Sports Personality of the Year Lifetime Achievement Award and in 2006 was given the Czech Sport Legend Award.